100prznt/EzoGateway/README.md

 ---

 ![EzoGateway PCB equipped with RaspberryPi and EZO™ devices (pH, ORP and RTD)](hardware/img/assembly_sn001_side_ws.jpg "EzoGateway PCB equipped with RaspberryPi and EZO™ devices (pH, ORP and RTD)")
+No panic!
+It doesn't need to a professional pcb.
+It also works with the Whitebox HAT -> [see sample](docu/img/wb-ezo-hat_small.jpg)
 # EzoGateway
 Open source UWP App, to brings the Atlas Scientific EZO™ devices in the __Internet of Things__.
 Per __REST API__ you can fetch live measdata and calibrate connected sensors.
 Ideal for monitoring water quality in your pool.